openownership/bods-gleif-pipeline/README.md

 ### Testing

-Note it is possible to run the pipeline on a local machine for tetsing purposes but this will degrade performance, possibly very significantly depending on the the bandwidth of the network connection between the machine and the data center where the Kinesis streams are hosted.
+Note it is possible to run the pipeline on a local machine for testing purposes but this will degrade performance, possibly very significantly depending on the the bandwidth of the network connection between the machine and the data center where the Kinesis streams are hosted.